Eufaula, Alabama: Voting Rights Act of 1965

 After the passage of the Voting Rights Act of 1965 the United States Department of Justice sent federal observers into 24 southern counties to enforce its provisions regarding voter registration for the Fall 1965 elections.
 Many of these counties saw a significant increase in black registration, but Eufaula, not having federal supervision, had comparatively low rates.
 For instance, on August 16, 1965, 600 black citizens waited in line at the County courthouse in Eufaula to register, but by the time the office closed, only 265 had managed to fill out the paperwork.

 In 1966 the Student Nonviolent Coordinating Committee (SNCC) responded by appointing a local Eufaulan, Daddy Bone, to organize voter registration drives in Eufaula.
 Bone initiated a series of nonviolent protests and boycotts of local stores that refused to hire blacks which attracted SNCC supporters from around the Southeastern United States.
 The city of Eufaula, under some pressure from the businessmen whose stores were targeted, passed anti-picketing laws and began arresting demonstrators en masse for violating them.
 Bone brought in civil rights lawyer S. S. Seay to defend the protestors, who were mostly convicted, and in such numbers as to overwhelm the county jail.

 School integration

 In July 1968 the United States Department of Justice filed suit against 76 Alabama school districts, including that of Eufaula, in an attempt to bring them into compliance with Brown v.
 Board of Education.

-Schools in Eufaula remained segregated by race until the fall of 1966 and the first blacks graduated with the senior class of 1967.
+Schools in Eufaula remained segregated by race until the fall of 1966 and the first black students graduated with the senior class of 1967.
 After integration began the school stopped sponsoring social events, such as proms although unofficial segregated events were still held.
 By 1990, students at Eufaula High School had begun pressuring school officials to allow them to hold integrated proms, and the first such was held in 1991 without incident.